 To get this right means careful scouting and vetting, robust onboarding, and, during the first weeks, getting plenty of feedback and conducting frequent assessments.
-Performing these steps will increase your chances of successfully offshoring one or more positions.
-Before we discuss the details, let’s make sure we understand the concept of nearshoring.
+These steps will increase your chances of successfully offshoring one or more digital marketing positions.
+Before we discuss the details, let’s ensure we understand the concept of nearshoring.

 What is nearshoring?

-Nearshoring is simply offshoring to nearby countries, sometimes to regions with the same or almost the same time zone.
+Nearshoring is simply offshoring to nearby countries, sometimes regions with the same or almost the same time zone.
 For example, Mexico shares the Eastern, Central, Mountain, and Pacific times zones with the United States.
 Most people in Mexico live in a Central Standard time zone.
 Colombia, on the other hand, is divided between Central Standard Time and Eastern Standard Time.
-Much of northern Latin America is at most two hours away from anywhere in the continental United States.
+Much of northern Latin America is at most two hours away from the continental United States.

-Time-zone differences may be one of the most important reasons that India is not the same powerhouse in offshored digital marketing as it is in offshored software development.
+Time-zone differences may be one of the most fundamental reasons that India is not the same powerhouse in offshored digital marketing as it is in offshored software development.
 People in other continents would have to work at night or very early in the morning to engage in real-time collaboration with India-based developers.
 But everywhere, top performers tend to prefer working during regular daytime hours.
 Since they usually have plenty of attractive work opportunities in their home countries, they don’t have to accept that kind of chronic inconvenience.

-Why else is being geographically close important?
+Why else is being geographically close necessary?

-For example, there are six daily nonstop flights between Monterrey, Mexico and Dallas-Fort Worth, seven daily nonstop flights between Monterrey and Houston, and two daily nonstop flights between Monterrey and San Antonio.
+For example, there are six daily nonstop flights between Monterrey, Mexico, and Dallas-Fort Worth, seven daily nonstop flights between Monterrey and Houston, and two daily nonstop flights between Monterrey and San Antonio.
 These flights last about one and a half hours.
 Mexico City has 15 daily nonstop flights to Houston and nine daily nonstop flights to Dallas-Forth Worth.
-All of Mexico’s most populous cities are just one or two flights away from most of the hundred or so most populous metropolitan areas in the United States.
+Mexico’s most populous cities are just one or two flights away from most of the hundred or so most populous metropolitan areas in the United States.
 Colombia’s most important cities, Bogotá and Medellín, also have direct flights to several important cities in the United States.

 The trips are affordable.
 On Viva Aerobus, one of Mexico’s main airlines, a round-trip ticket from Monterrey to Dallas costs about 200 USD.

-Evolution of the industry.
 In Latin America, the digital marketing industry has been moving in a significantly different direction than that of the United States.
 One major reason is that many high performers eventually leave their jobs as digital marketing specialists to take on managerial roles.
 Or else they leave digital marketing altogether.
 In any case, the most skilled digital marketers—many of whom speak English fluently—end up as managers, not specialists.
 The challenge, then, is to find the right talent at the right time: top digital marketers while they are still practicing as specialists and have not yet moved on to management.